bayoishola20/learnnode/README.md

 ## You should have installed (most recent versions):

 * Node
-* MongoDB or use mlab
+* MongoDB localhost or use mlab
 * Express